Prithwis-2023/Prithwis-2023/README.md

 - 🔭 I’m currently working on [Message in a Bottle](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2023EA003042)

-- 🌱 I’m currently an assistant researcher at **NASA Jet Propulsion Laboratory**
+- 🌱 I’m currently a assistant researcher at **NASA Jet Propulsion Laboratory**

 - 🤝 I’m looking for help with [OpenScientia](https://openscientia.wiki/)